 So why does API matter to business success?

-Not all APIs are made equal
+Not all APIs are made equal.

 While cloud-based platforms are driving the development of APIs, platforms such as Microsoft Azure offer a highly configurable ideal not available on other platforms.
-As long as integrations have a well-defined API, Azure allows developers to set up new integrations very easily.
-You simply build the API and the system will easily integrate.
+As long as integrations have a well-defined API, Azure allows developers to set up new integrations easily.
+You build the API, and the system will easily integrate.
 A single API can also allow you to connect to multiple systems, reducing development time.

 So how do I take advantage of all of this?